Collab4exaNBody/exaDEM-benchmark/rotating-drum-poly/README.md

 ### Topaze

-This bench runs on NVidia A 100 GPU. [a100]
+These benchs run on NVidia A 100 GPU. [a100]

 #### V1.01